vanngocthuyla/vanngocthuyla.github.io/posts/ML/unsupervised.md

 ### 2.1.
 Input

-We continue to work with the same input data of 52 samples as described in 1.1.
+I worked with the same input data of 52 samples as described in 1.1.

 ### 2.2.
 Result

-The resulting table is straightforward, with each sample assigned to a cluster.
+The resulting table was straightforward, with each sample assigned to a cluster.

 |Sample|Cluster ID|
 |:----:|:-------:|